lorin/systems-reading/README.md

 Myth: Accident investigation is the logical and rational identification of causes based on facts.

-Revision: Accident investigation is a social process, where causes aer constructed rather than found.
+Revision: Accident investigation is a social process, where causes are constructed rather than found.

 #### Safety first